In the alternative soccer sport of Futsal, play is about the individual

 “Kids play little league, kids play on the soccer team, and that’s it,” said Abbie Kalinowski, Allegany’s director of parks and recreation.
 “You kind of just have those basic things.
 Now this is bringing in something a little different for the area.”

 The South American style of indoor soccer is being brought to Western New York by a company called Be Arena with new after-school academies and clinics already underway in both Allegany and Salamanca.

 Coach Victor Bonora brought the sport from his home country, Brazil, where it’s played as a prelude to soccer.

-“We start playing Futsal by the age of three, four, five years old, and then once you’re 12 years old, you decide to go to play soccer or not,” said Bonora.
+“We start playing Futsal by the age of three, four, five years old, and then once you’re 12 years old, you decide to go to play soccer or not,” said Bonora, who volunteers to coach the soccer academy.
 “So, basically, all the big names that we have for soccer players from Brazil, they all started playing Futsal.”

 Kids play the sport in Kalinowski’s busy rec center two nights a week.
 It’s a year-round activity, and that’s a big draw for a town that can be hammered by winter weather for much of the year.

 “We all are like, ‘Ugh, I don’t want to go out in the snow again,’” said Kalinowski.
 “But if we can get the kids excited about what they’re doing, about playing the sport, about introducing them to something new, I think it could be a really great thing, not only for this area, but the whole Western New York.”